In 1992, amid the growing prevalence of prostate cancer and controversy over the optimal

 COL David G. McLeod, MD, MC, USA (Ret.), is an internationally renowned urologic oncologist at the Walter Reed National Military Medical Center (WRNMMC) and a professor in the USUHS SoM Department of Surgery.
-Dr. McLeod serves as the Director of the CPDR.
+Dr. McLeod served as the Founding Director of the CPDR 1992-2016; COL Inger Rosner, MD, MC, USA, a leading urologic oncologist at the Walter Reed National Military Medical Center (WRNMMC) and a professor in the USUHS SoM Department of Surgery.
+Dr. Rosner serves as the Director of the CPDR.
 Shiv Srivastava, PhD, is an internationally recognized cancer molecular biologist and a professor in the USU SoM Department of Surgery.
 Dr. Srivastava is the CPDR Co-Director.
-CPDR's senior leadership also includes Isabell A. Sesterhenn, MD, Director, CPDR-Genitourinary Pathology collaborations, a distinguished genitourinary pathologist at the Joint Pathology Center; LTC Inger Rosner, MD, MC, USA, Associate Director, Clinical Research Program, a leading urologic oncologist at WRNMMC; Albert Dobi, PhD, Associate Director, Basic Science Research Program, an established molecular biologist with transcription factor and hormonal mechanisms expertise; Jennifer Cullen, PhD, Director, Epidemiology Research and Multicenter National Database, a cancer epidemiologist with a strong track record in racial disparity research; Gyorgy Petrovics, PhD, Assistant Director, Basic Science Research Program, an experienced cancer molecular biologist with translational research expertise; Taduru Sreenath, PhD, Assistant Director, Basic Science Research Program, an established investigator with engineered mouse model expertise; and Mr. Adam Dimke, Program Administrative Director with management experience in DoDsupported multidisciplinary medical research programs.
+CPDR's senior leadership also includes Isabell A. Sesterhenn, MD, Director, CPDR-Genitourinary Pathology collaborations, a distinguished genitourinary pathologist at the Joint Pathology Center; Albert Dobi, PhD, Associate Director, Basic Science Research Program, an established molecular biologist with transcription factor and hormonal mechanisms expertise; Jennifer Cullen, PhD, Director, Epidemiology Research and Multicenter National Database, a cancer epidemiologist with a strong track record in racial disparity research; Gyorgy Petrovics, PhD, Assistant Director, Basic Science Research Program, an experienced cancer molecular biologist with translational research expertise; Taduru Sreenath, PhD, Assistant Director, Basic Science Research Program, an established investigator with engineered mouse model expertise; and Mr. Adam Dimke, Program Administrative Director with management experience in DoDsupported multidisciplinary medical research programs.

 To accommodate the needs of its increasingly robust basic science research efforts, in 1999 CPDR expanded from its laboratories within the Department of Surgery at USU to an 18,000- square-foot, stand-alone prostate disease research facility containing laboratory and administrative space in Rockville, MD.
 This outstanding facility continues to provide state-of-the-art infrastructure for the Basic Science Research, Multicenter National Database and Administration programs of the CPDR supported by a dedicated team of cancer cell and molecular biologists, epidemiologist, a bio-statistician, medical- and bio-informatics specialists and administrative staff.
 CPDR Basic Science Research Program has been credited with many ground-breaking discoveries leading to a better understanding of the prostate cancer biology and development of promising biomarkers.
 The CPDR facility in Rockville has also been the hub of state-of-the-art prostate cancer research training experience to a large number of short-term and long-term researchers including post-doctoral fellows, urology residents, visiting scientists, medical and graduate students, and summer interns.
 CPDR Rockville serves as the headquarters of the Multicenter National Database under the USU SoM.
 During the last two decades, eight DoD medical centers and one civilian site have contributed data from more than 25,845 patients to the CPDR Database.
 Currently CPDR maintains active operations at WRNMMC, Naval Medical Center-San Diego (NMCSD), Madigan Army Medical Center (MAMC), Tripler Army Medical Center (TAMC), and Virginia Mason Medical Center.
 Database sites have been valuable to CPDR for the multi-center clinical and epidemiologic and translational investigations conducted by CPDR investigators and collaborators.